featbit/featbit-dotnet-client-sdk/README.md

 IDictionary<string, FeatureFlag> featureFlags = fbClient.AllFlags();
 ```

-You can save the data to a file or a database and use it to bootstrap the SDK in the next application run.
+You can then save the data to a file or a database and use it to bootstrap the SDK in the next application run.

 ## Supported .NET versions